 There are hundreds of beer styles, or types of beer, defined by several prominent organizations.
 Find out more using the Style Finder.

-- At the 2012 Great American Beer Festival (GABF), judges evaluated competition beers in 84 GABF Beer Styles with 134 sub-categories.
+- At the 2015 Great American Beer Festival (GABF), judges evaluated competition beers in 92 GABF Beer Styles.